topmostcomau/topmostcomau/_posts/2017-02-20-selective-entry-practice.md

 ## Why use topmost?
  - Large pool of questions.
- - Test are prepared from random questions picked from a large pool.
+ - Tests are prepared from random questions picked from a large pool.
  - Time restricted just like the exam.
  - You can review the result and take expert opinion later if needed.
  - Track the progress real time.